p-kuen/PatchProtect/README.md

 <h2>Why we recommend, using PatchProtect?</h2>

 <h3>Lagfree and highest Performance</h3>
-We try to keep the CPU-Useage as low as possible to save resources for the server and keep it lagfree from PatchProtect
+We try to keep the CPU-Usage as low as possible to save resources for the server and keep it lagfree from PatchProtect

 <h3>AntiSpam</h3>
 In this Prop Protection, we offer a nice working <b>AntiSpam-Function</b> so that people are not able to spam around.